nehchal/KeyphraseExtraction/README.md

 ### Prerequisites
 * [Spacy](https://spacy.io/)
 * Word2vec vectors trained on Wikipedia data
-* Stopwords and topic-file have been added in repo
+* Stopwords and topic-file have been added to repository

 ## Running
 ```